raipc/atsd-api-test/CONTRIBUTING.md

 ### Version control (git)
 1. Name your remote branch with specified pattern `last_name-issue_id` for example 'pushkin-1234'.
 2. Pull request flow

     a.
 Before submit a `pull request`:

         1. `squash` all commits into a single commit
         2. `rebase` your branch on latest master
         3. run all tests on clear latest ATSD installation
     b.
-After your have received a `change request` submit a new single commit corresponding to requested changes with a commit message `code review #number` where `number` is corresponding to a code review commit order.
+If your have received a `change request` submit a new single commit corresponding to requested changes with a commit message `code review #number` where `number` is corresponding to a code review commit order.

     c.
 If tests fail because of some unfixed ATSD bugs mark pull request with label `pending`, add message with issue numbers related to bugs and wait until all unfixed bugs will be fixed.

 ### Code style